Published May 23, 2023

 The government also indicated after a recent France-UK summit that more flexible rules for British visitors, in particular, could be looked at.

-MP Xavier Roseren (Haute-Savoie) also said he would “study the legal situation attentively” regarding British homeowners in France.
+MP Xavier Roseren (Haute-Savoie) has also said he would “study the legal situation attentively” regarding British homeowners in France.

 Five year visa